How-To Guides

 - Run

-folder which perhaps stores your training weights!
-For a detailed list of what this command destroys, check theMakefile
+make clean_all.
+Please be careful when running this, as it DELETES folders, including themodel_weightsfolder which perhaps stores your training weights!
+For a detailed list of what this command destroys, check theMakefileunderCleanup.

 - Run